19stesha69/HW-Wireframe/README.md

 Assignment 1.1
 Web Design Skeleton using HTML/CSS

-The assignment was create a wireframe for a web page using HTML/CSS, showing understanding of HTML semantic tags and CSS selectors.
+The assignment was to create a wireframe for a web page using HTML/CSS, showing understanding of HTML semantic tags and CSS selectors.

 Site deployed here => [https://steeshmck.github.io/HW-Wireframe/](https://steeshmck.github.io/HW-Wireframe/)